 - Under Prediction data, click the Select or create API key to create a new API key or use an existing one.

-- After creating the token, click on the copy symbol.
+- After creating the token, click on the copy symbol to copy the token.

 - Then go back to the Aporia dashboard and paste the token under New Relic Insert Token.

-- After creating the token, click on the copy symbol, go back to the Aporia dashboard and paste it under New Relic Incident Intelligence Token.
+- Go back to the Aporia dashboard and paste it under New Relic Account ID.

 - In the Aporia dashboard, click on the Verify Tokens button to verify both tokens are working correctly.
 Green check marks or red error marks should appear to indicate the status.